jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 And that's the subject for the next book.
 For all the antagonists blustering and excuses, once a regular person becomes a player god, the game is won.
 Because the only reason Smithereens happens, the only reason those damn DINGs are still ringing, is Main Street accepts what the antagonists give.

 Consider this, for every dollar Main Street puts into car insurance, we only get back 50 cents in claims; the rest goes to taxes, marketing, and administration fees.
 Insurance is basically a bank account, so we're losing half our savings every year and still waiting on hold!
-Hopefully by now, you know the middle-class has to do far better if we're going to live happy lives again.
+You already know the middle-class has to do far better if we're going to live happy lives again.

 This book made you a player god in mind, the next will make you a player god in reality.
 You'll finally hold many levers of power in your hand, first and foremost for car crashes.
 No middleman.
 No phantom chasing.
 No dark majic.
 No Death Star.
 No Darth Call Centre.
-Just you in control of your destiny—exactly like a person playing _Civilization, Anno 1800, or Cities: Skylines_ who has all the levers of power they need to win the game.
+Just you in control of your destiny—exactly like a person playing _Civilization, Anno 1800, or Cities: Skylines_ who always has all the levers of power they need to win the game.

 That's what the Life Star is—the technological re-creation of Evolution; a rulebook to enforce Techvolution.
 It lets everyone play, understand, and master the game of civilization with fair, accountable, and understandable rules that give everyone a chance to win.
 A rulebook that makes everybody happy.
 Philosophers call it the rational state earned through years of thesis, antithesis, and synthesis.
 I also call it the state of nature because all lifeforms happily live inside a place where Darth Blockbuster isn't allowed in.
 You'll soon hold my new app in your hand, and read all about its power in Techvolution: Building the Life Star.